 What are Semiconductors?

-Semiconductors are the materials which have a conductivity between conductors (generally metals) and non-conductors or insulators (such ceramics).
+Semiconductors are the materials which have a conductivity between conductors (generally metals) and non-conductors or insulators (such as ceramics).
 Semiconductors can be compounds such as gallium arsenide or pure elements, such as germanium or silicon.
 Physics explains the theories, properties and mathematical approach governing semiconductors.

 Examples of Semiconductors: